morrilet/TutorialWorldGenerationWiki/Rasterizer.md

 }
 ```

-In the generate chunk is where the magic will happen.
-The ```chunk``` parameter interacts directly with chunk storage where you can place blocks.
-The ```chunkRegion``` parameter holds metadata about the world.
-There will be nothing in the ```chunkRegion``` right now,  but we will get there.
+The `generateChunk()` method is where the magic will happen - the ```chunk``` parameter interacts directly with chunk storage where you can place blocks, while the ```chunkRegion``` parameter holds metadata about the world.
+There's nothing in the ```chunkRegion``` method right now,  but we will get there soon enough :)

-Next let us add some basic rasterization where everything below y=0 is dirt.
+Now let's add some basic rasterization, replacing every block below y=0 with dirt.

 ```java
 public class TutorialWorldRasterizer implements WorldRasterizer {